 The National Renewable Energy Laboratory (NREL) maintains a searchable online library of photographs called Photographic Information Exchange (PIX).

 The U.S. Department of Agriculture Natural Resources Conservation Service Photo Gallery is an excellent source for agricultural and forestry biomass resource photographs.
 Additionally, a selection of good photos of potential dedicated bioenergy crops, such as switchgrass and poplars, can be found at Oak Ridge National Laboratory's Bioenergy Feedstock Development Program.

-National laboratories prepared films for Biomass 2014 showcasing their bioenergy research.
+National laboratories prepared films showcasing their bioenergy research.
 Energy Department research at the national laboratories is helping to advance bioenergy.

 - Argonne National Laboratory

 - The Idaho National Laboratory’s Bioenergy Team Addresses Tomorrow’s Biofeedstock Challenges—BETO research that addresses feedstock variability is a critical component in the biofuel production process.

 - Berkeley Lab's 2012 Open House—"Adventures in Science"—Growing the bioeconomy begins at a young age through Lawrence Berkeley National Laboratory’s Open House.